thecillu/devops-aws-tf/README.md

 # AWS ECS Fargate - Terraform module

 This Terraform module creates infrastructure for a public exposed application running on AWS ECS cluster using fargate deploy.
-It creates a CloudFront distribution with a Custom domain and allow only HTTPS traffic between both the clients and the CF distribution and also between the distribution and it's ALB origin.
+It creates a CloudFront distribution with a Custom domain and allow only encrypted traffic between both the clients and the CF distribution and the distribution and its ALB origin.

-Deployed infrastructure
+Deployed resources
 -----------------------

-The module will create the following resources:
+The module creates the following resources:

 ![AWS Architecture](./aws-ecs-fargate.png)